Java-Archive/ProxyBuilder.github.io/docs/dynamicproxy/index.md

         .createBuilder(DemoInterface.class, original)
         .build();
 ```
 With this you can generate at runtime a ***VirtualProxy*** based on the ***DynamicProxy***.
-This you can use beginning from Java 1.3 if you need it.
-(You have to backport the code by yourself, but we would liek to add this as legacy module) The Sourcelevel we are using in this project is Java8.
+This you can use beginning from Java 1.3 if you need it (You have to backport the code by yourself, but we would like to add this as legacy module).
+The sourcelevel we are using in this project is Java8.

 #### Security Proxy
 ```java